Information for Students

 The Matching Process

 Students will be matched to sponsors based on interests and availability, as well as geographic locations.
-Preference will be given to sophomores.
+Preference will be given to current and rising sophomores.
 Students will be notified of their acceptance into the program and will receive information about their sponsor during the mandatory orientation.

 FOR MORE INFORMATION ABOUT LACE :